Zasco/sc4pac-browser-extension/README.md

 - Use configuration from profiles.
 - Add server API version support.
 - Use file IDs from channels instead of from **sebarynissen/sc4pac-helpers**.
+- Add caching of fetched contents.

 ### Package reference detection
-- Implement scanning of files description for package with detection from
+- Implement scanning of comments and files description for package with detection from
   - Package ID pattern (group:name)
   - File URL
 - Add inline buttons next to matched references